Infantino 'dismayed' after name found in Panama Papers

 PUBLIC OUTRAGE

-Infantino was elected as head of FIFA in February, vowing to lead the football body out of years of corruption and scandal which saw his predecessor Sepp Blatter banned for six years.
+Infantino was elected as head of FIFA in February, vowing to lead the soccer body out of years of corruption and scandal which saw his predecessor Sepp Blatter banned for six years.

 The documents were part of the 11 million that were leaked from the Panamanian law firm Mossack Fonseca in what have become known as the Panama Papers.